-- Check with your doctor or pharmacist first, if your child is under 12 months of age
+- Check with your doctor first, if your child is under 12 months of age

 - Always read the label

-The recommended dose of Nurofen for Children varies depending on the weight and age of your child.
-Start by selecting the right product for your child’s age range.
-Then, check the dosing guide on the back of the pack to determine the right dose for your child’s age and weight.
+The recommended dose of Nurofen for Children varies depending on the weight of your child.
+Check the dosing guide on the back of the pack to determine the right dose for your child’s age and weight.